-There are important actions that providers should take during the coronavirus (COVID-19) outbreak, to help prevent the transmission of the virus.
+There are important actions that you should take during the coronavirus (COVID-19) outbreak, to help prevent the transmission of the virus.

-- Managing risks and risk assessment at work
+- managing risks and risk assessment at work

-- First aid at work
+- first aid at work

-You should, as a minimum, be able to explain to parents and carers the reasonable steps you have taken to reduce the health and safety risks in your setting, and outline the protective measures you have in place.
-Where parents and carers will also need to be aware of protective measures that have been put in place by the owner of the premises that you are operating your provision out of, for example, you should outline these to them or direct them to the relevant website.
+You should, as a minimum, be able to explain to parents and carers the steps you are taking to reduce the health and safety risks in your setting and outline the protective measures you have in place.
+If parents and carers need to be aware of the protective measures put in place by the owner of the premises that you are operating out of, you should outline these to them or direct them to the relevant website.